 - Essays, Lesson Plans, and Additional Documents –

-- Short answer questions: In less than 250 words each, you will respond to four questions regarding your ability to succeed in the Fellow Program.
+- Short answer questions: In fewer than 250 words each, you will respond to four questions regarding your ability to succeed in the Fellow Program.
 You will need to supply examples of your work ethic, initiative, leadership skills, resourcefulness, flexibility, judgment, and classroom management skills.